Disclosure: Some affiliate links are provided below. Learn more.

 And that’s all there is to it!

-I’ve never bothered sealing any of the projects I’ve used this technique on and they’ve held up just fine.
-However, if you’re doing fake galvanised steel on something that will get a lot of handling or be exposed to moisture, I would recommend sealing your object with an acrylic paint sealer.
-I personally like Rustoleum’s clear matte sealer (cheap and good coverage!).
+I’ve never bothered sealing any of the (indoor) projects I’ve used this technique on and they’ve held up just fine.
+However, if you’re painting something that will be handled a lot/exposed to the elements, you might want to give it a quick spray with some paint sealant.